Graduate Admissions

 • why our program is a good fit to your future goals and vice versa — why you are a good fit for the program

 You are strongly encouraged to address how your work connects with multiple faculty members, areas, centers or institutes.
 Many successful applicants reach out to the graduate coordinator or director of graduate studies before submitting their applications (the earlier the better!) to get a sense of the school’s different areas of research and creative or professional activity.
-Sometimes it can also be good to reach out to specific faculty with whom you would like to work.

 Your statement should be about 500 words.